Denise Connor, MD

 |Society of General Internal Medicine||2016||David E. Rogers Junior Faculty Education Award for workshop “Teaching Clinical Reasoning"|

-As a member of the San Francisco VA Medical Center’s Faculty Hospital Medicine Group, I attend on a range of inpatient services including the medicine ward service, a traditional teaching service, the Faculty Hospitalist Service, an attending-only service, the Co-Management Service, a consultative service for peri-operative patients, and our Swing Service, where I serve as Transfer Attending, Medicine Consult attending, Procedure attending (teaching bedside procedures), while admitting new patients and supporting the on-call team.
+As a founding member of the San Francisco VA Medical Center’s Faculty Hospital Medicine Group, I attend on a range of inpatient services including the medicine ward service, a traditional teaching service, the Faculty Hospitalist Service, an attending-only service, the Co-Management Service, a consultative service for peri-operative patients, and our Swing Service, where I serve as Transfer Attending, Medicine Consult attending, Procedure attending (teaching bedside procedures), while admitting new patients and supporting the on-call team.
 As a safety net hospital, much of our clinical care at the SFVA is focused on underserved patients.

 Medical education is at the heart of my career.
 In 2013, I joined the faculty of PRIME, a VA-based Area of Distinction for second and third year internal medicine residents interested in a robust training in understanding the medical literature, designing clinical research, and expanding clinical skills.
 As Associate Director of the clinical curriculum, my focus is on developing PRIME’s weekly didactic sessions.
 I have expanded this curriculum by developing a longitudinal clinical reasoning series, a case-based series focused on reinforcing and developing medical knowledge, and a career series dedicated to building tools for successful academic careers and learning about the many paths available to academic physicians.